relloyd/halfpipe/README.md

 ## Sample Commands

-It's as simple as a single command to copy data snapshots or deltas between databases.
+Once you have connections setup, it's as simple as a single command to copy data snapshots or deltas between databases.

 Here are a few sample actions - the demos above cover them all in more detail.

+Alternatively head over to https://halfpipe.sh/in-detail/#learn to see a set of short videos that explain some of the features.

 ```bash
 # copy a snapshot of all data from Oracle table DIM_TIME to Snowflake via S3...